 - 5.1 Sandwell Council is confident that its governance arrangements are robust.
 Following central government intervention and the appointment of independent Commissioners the Council has reviewed, with the assistance of external specialist organisations, its corporate arrangements and has implemented a schedule of changes.
-The Council recognises, however, that improvement and progress will need to continue and evolve in order that we continue to respond to extensive change and to meet rising government and customer expectations about the quality and responsiveness of services. - 5.2 During 2022/23 the Council had an Improvement Plan in place that was monitored monthly by Leadership Team and quarterly by Cabinet, Audit and Scrutiny.
+The Council recognises, however, that improvement and progress will need to continue and evolve in order that we continue to respond to extensive change and to meet rising government and customer expectations about the quality and responsiveness of services. - 5.2 During 2023/24 the Council had an Improvement Plan in place that was monitored monthly by Leadership Team and quarterly by Cabinet, Audit and Risk Assurance Committee and Budget and Corporate Scrutiny Management Board.
 The Council reported its progress to Central Government every six months.
-Significant progress has been made to deliver the actions within the Improvement Plan and the Council's progress has been recognised by the Commissioners and by our external reviewers (Grant Thornton, CIPFA and the Local Government Association (LGA)) who conducted follow up reviews in late 2022. - 5.3 At the Cabinet meeting in March 2024, it was reported that following the latest Grant Thornton review in October 2023, the External Auditors were satisfied that the council had made appropriate progress against the three statutory recommendations, and these had been lifted.
-Also, at the same Cabinet meeting it was noted that following the latest report to the Secretary of State in December 2023, government ministers concluded that the Statutory Directions would be lifted, and the council has now come out of intervention as a result of the improvements that had been made. - 5.4 The Council acknowledges the amount of work ahead to continue the Council's improvement.
-Key areas of focus are organisational culture, customer journey, transformation and delivering the Medium-Term Financial Strategy. - 5.5 As indicated above, the Council's governance framework is consistent with the seven core principles of the CIPFA / SOLACE framework -
+Significant progress had been made to deliver the actions within the Improvement Plan and the Council's progress has been recognised by the Commissioners and by our external reviewers (Grant Thornton, CIPFA and the Local Government Association (LGA)). - 5.3 At the Cabinet meeting in March 2024, it was reported that following the latest Grant Thornton review in October 2023, the External Auditors were satisfied that the Council had made appropriate progress against the three statutory recommendations, and these had been lifted.
+Also, at the same Cabinet meeting it was noted that following the latest report to the Secretary of State in December 2023, government ministers concluded that the Statutory Directions would be lifted, and the Council has now come out of intervention because of the improvements that had been made. - 5.4 The Council acknowledges the amount of work ahead to continue the Council's improvement.
+Key areas of focus are organisational culture, customer journey, transformation and delivering the Medium-Term Financial Strategy.
+As indicated above, the Council's governance framework is consistent with the seven core principles of the CIPFA / SOLACE framework -